Table of Contents

 Looking to golf after a hip replacement?
 Read on for our best golf tips from a golf professional to get you in top golf shape.

-Golf can be tough on the hips, and for some dedicated golfers, a hip replacement is the only way to enjoy playing the game again.
-Hip replacement surgery isn’t fun, it takes some recovery time, and you certainly will have to put the clubs down for a while.
+Golf can be harsh on the hips, and for some dedicated golfers, a hip replacement is the only way to enjoy playing the game again.
+Hip replacement surgery isn’t fun; it takes some recovery time, and you certainly will have to put the clubs down for a while.

 However, I’ve taught many students who have had one or even two hips replaced, and they have become even better golfers than they were before their surgery.